bramwelt/CS46X/protocol.md

 # Outline and Purpose

-The Privly PGP app is built on top of Mozilla Persona for key sharing.
+The Privly PGP keymanager app is built on top of Mozilla Persona for key sharing.
 This page describes how the Privly PGP app uses Persona for identity certificates and public key discovery at a high level.

 Mozilla's Persona allows users to log into supporting websites using identities signed by an email domain provider.
-Anyone with a domain can choose to sign identities, and those who don't allow Mozilla to act as a fallback identity provider on the domain.
+Anyone with a domain can choose to sign identities.
+Those who don't sign identities may allow Mozilla to act as a fallback identity provider on the domain.

-Here we build on top of the Persona protocol such that we can use existing Persona identity servers to verify an email address, associate it with a PGP key, and enable secure sharing of content.
+Here we build on top of the Persona protocol such that we can use existing Persona identity servers to verify an email address, associate it with a PGP key, and enable authenticated secure sharing of content.

 This document was copied and modified from the original found at: https://developer.mozilla.org/en-US/Persona/Protocol_Overview

 # Actors

-The protocol involves four actors:
+The protocol involves six actors:

-*  Users: People that want to upload their PGP public key and associated identity to a public directory.
+*  Uploading Users (UUs): People that want to upload their PGP public key and associated identity to a public directory.
+*  Relying Users (RUs): People that want to discover a trusted public key.
 *  Relying Parties (RPs): A content server that hosts encrypted content indended for recipients.
 *  Identity Providers (IdPs): Domains that can issue Persona-compatible identity certificates to their users.
 *  Directory Provider (DP): A key-value store for holding associations between identities and PGP public keys.
+*  Remote Verifier (RV): The service that verifies cryptographic assertions of identity.

 Persona and the BrowserID protocol use email addresses as identities, so it's natural for email providers to become IdPs.